-Take responsibility - there is no-one, NO-ONE else responsible for your learning.
+1. Take responsibility - there is no-one, NO-ONE else responsible for your learning.
 You may not like to hear it but you have chosen to study a-level biology… (for whatever reason). and that is going to take about 10-15 hours a week of consistent work.
 But it is your choice.
 No Excuses.
 There is no-one else to blame if you don’t do well.
 (None of this, “the teacher went over that topic too quickly”, or “I was absent when we did that”… or “we ran out of time and didn’t do that properly in class”, or “It’s boring though” “I don’t get it” bla bla bla…. if you “don’t get it”, keep going over it until you do, ask for help, use lots of different resources that go over the same thing, and don’t give up!
 All the information and help you need is available.
 A lot of it is here, your teachers will help - just ask, YouTube has tons of great resources and don’t forget your textbooks - which have all the answers!
 There is no shortage of information, help and guidance.
 So, take responsibility - take it upon yourself right now to learn, revise and succeed - no-one else is going to do it for you.
 So, don’t procrastinate, blame shift or give up… just crack on with it and do your best… then try again and do better!
 Learning anything is just like doing push ups… today you may only be able to do 3… but if you never give up, soon you’ll be able to do 50 without breaking a sweat… it really doesn’t matter what you’re learning consistency, repetition and never giving up are the keys to success.

-Read your textbooks and the content on these web-pages carefully and actively.
+2. Read your textbooks and the content on these web-pages carefully and actively.
 Take your time to really read and absorb the information.
 Actively engage - that means re-write key points in your own way, underline and highlight information.
 For example every time you come across a new word (of which there will be loads in biology!)
 Highlight it, find the definition and write it out and underline the definition.

-If a video lesson is available for a topic watch it in full (the video lessons contain lots of information in a short time, key words, definitions and most importantly they are a great way of learning and reinforcing important information.
+3. If a video lesson is available for a topic watch it in full (the video lessons contain lots of information in a short time, key words, definitions and most importantly they are a great way of learning and reinforcing important information.
 So, Actively watch video lessons in full.
 For example, watch the videos a number of times, write out the learning outcomes yourself and use them as a check list (later turning them into questions).
 Pause and rewind the lessons where necessary - pause the lessons and write out key points yourself.

-Draw.
+6. Draw!
 Create posters and biological diagrams - both illustrative (i.e. nice, big, bold colourful posters which help you revise structures and functions) and simple well illustrated, clear, annotated line diagrams - following the ‘rules’ of how to draw a biological diagram.

-Exam practice.
+7. Exam practice.
 Download and go through loads of exam questions.
 You’ll soon recognise the same questions and answers cropping up time and time again!

-Repeat, Repeat, Repeat!
+8. Repeat, Repeat, Repeat!
 There are No Short Cuts, so stop wasting your time looking for them - if you want to be awesome at anything, you have to embed that skill / knowledge into your subconscious mind - and that only happens though repetition.